Cinema of Bhutan: History

 A sum of 152 Bhutanese movies were created in the main decade of the 21st century.
 Bhutan has two distribution houses.
 Business movies are periodically in light of an "affection" subject, here and there joined with a social issue (HIV, urbanization) taking after a customary script with exchanges, tunes, dances, complicated relations and a battle.
 Spending plans change from $15,000 to $50,000.
 Compensations for performers and vocalists have gone up from $1,000 (2006) to $10,000 per film for top on-screen characters in 2011.
 Real uses for film preparations are coordinations, gear and compensations.
-The brut income for a well known film (up to 90,000 onlookers) may reach up to $140,000, while less well known movies may raise half of it and unpopular movies hazard shortages.
+The gross income for a well known film (up to 90,000 onlookers) may reach up to $140,000, while less well known movies may raise half of it and unpopular movies hazard shortages.